 The Company adopted the standardized approach for Market risk according to BCS internal methodologies.
 The Company holds collateral from clients in order to provide leverage to margin trading clients.
-The general measurement method for the capital requirement for position risk in equities adds together all positions of financial instruments and funds according to predefined models and according to capital requirements.
 Clients and repo collateral balances are monitored on a real-time basis to ensure that the Company is not at risk to market deterioration.